maziac/DeZog/documentation/EmulatorInterface.md

 Meanwhile it is still possible to send other commands, e.g. to retrieve registers or memory contents.

 If a c(continue) is sent while the program is already running (e.g. a c(ontinue) was already set) is ACKed with a '+' and nothing happens.
-It is enough to senda CTRL-C once to stop execution.
+It is enough to send a CTRL-C once to stop execution.

+# Detach

+The D(etach) command in MAME gdbstub just sets a variable that stops acting in 'wait_for_debugger'.

+# Kill

+The k(ill) command terminates MAME.

 ### Extended mode